spmeesseman/vscode-extjs/README.md

 ### The app.json ExtJs Project File

 The **app.json** file is a part of all Sencha Cmd and Sencha ext-gen generated Open Tooling projects.
-If an app.json file is located, the namespaces and classpaths are extracted and added to indexing.
-If a corresponding **workspace.json** file is located in the same directory as an **app.json** file, classpaths are extracted from the packages.dirs propert and added to indexing.
+If an **app.json** file is located, the namespaces and classpaths are extracted and added to indexing.
+If a corresponding **workspace.json** file is located in the same directory as an **app.json** file, classpaths are extracted from the *packages.dir* property and added to indexing.
 The *packages.dir* property should be a comma delimited string of package paths included in the application classpath, these normally specify the paths to the packages included in the *requires* array property of the **app.json** file.

 ### The .extjsrc.json Configuration File

 The **.extjsrc.json** / **.extjsrc** file is a custom file that can be placed into any directory.
-If an .extjsrc file is located, the namespace and classpaths are extracted and added to indexing.
+If an **.extjsrc** file is located, the namespace and classpaths are extracted and added to indexing.

 The **.extjsrc** file can contain any of the defined properties of a Sencha ExtJS project **app.json** file, but must in the least contain the following two properties: